thegrumpys/odop/docs/Help/htt.md

 A non-overlapping side-by-side positioning of the windows will then facilitate comparison of two designs.

-A design investigation may evolve through a sequence of preliminary or candidate designs.
-As each candidate design is established, it can be saved with the **File : Save As** menu item.
 One of the two browser sessions can keep the current most desirable design.
 The other browser session can continue forward with additional trial designs.
 The side-by-side aspect of the screen layout can help quickly identify the preferred design.